TomShacham/http4js/README.md

 #### To do

 - chaining and nesting filters
-- pull out in mem -> wire connectors. bit messy with request and uri and client and routinghttphandler!
+- mapping in mem stuff to wire is not nice, needs some love.